NervanaSystems/neon/doc/source/api.rst

   neon.data.hdf5iterator.HDF5Iterator
   neon.data.hdf5iterator.HDF5IteratorAutoencoder
   neon.data.hdf5iterator.HDF5IteratorOneHot
-  neon.data.imageloader.ImageLoader
-  neon.data.dataloader.DataLoader
-  neon.data.media.ImageParams
-  neon.data.media.VideoParams
-  neon.data.media.AudioParams

-.. warning:: The :py:class:`.DataLoader` and :py:class:`.ImageLoader` classes will be deprecated with the upcoming release of neon v2.0 in favor of the new Aeon-based DataLoader.
+.. warning:: The :py:class:`.DataLoader` and :py:class:`.ImageLoader` classes were deprecated in favor of the new Aeon-based DataLoader.
 For documentation of the aeon package, see http://aeon.nervanasys.com.

 The new Aeon-based dataloader supports several classes that perform transformations on the data provisioned by aeon: